rspber/tsdeeSPI/README.md

 * TFT_GFX   :: basic graphics, rectangles, circles, triangles and similar
 * TFT_eeSPI :: low level procedures: processors and protocols

-Before the next step, the following will be tested: dma, sprites, wedges, smoots - just in case.
+Before the next step, all tests will be done, mainly sprites and dma.

 #### Tests show that the last step has been achieved

-Tests show that practically nothing works except SPI.
+Tests show that sprites don't work, but smooth fonts, for example, work.
-But there are some reasons to continue, for example smooth fonts work.
 Sprites don't work, but that's maybe for the better, at least I'll find out how they work when I run them.
 Since it will take some time, I decided to upgrade to the current version first.
 Because if it stays in this state, it may happen that I won't be able to finish it before it is automatically archived and deleted by github.